HELP US END DOMESTIC VIOLENCE

 Each year, 100% of our ticket proceeds and money raised through a miracle minute during the show will go towards a local domestic violence shelter!

 Sigma Psi Zeta Sorority, Inc. participates nationally in step and stroll, and is the first Asian-interest sorority to participate in step at the University of Washington.
+We acknowledge and are grateful for the Divine Nine organizations that paved the way not only for Step and Stroll at the University of Washington, but for the Multicultural Greek Council and its organizations.

 Our sorority embraces all of our sisters' talents and we are able to express our creativity and showcase our skills through stepping and strolling.
 We encourage all members of the community to take action in the education of combating domestic violence against women.